Disease/Disorder

 Epidemiology including risk factors and primary prevention

-- Epidural hematomas should be suspected in patients with new neurologic symptoms following spine surgery or epidural catheterization.
-Risk factors include older age, multilevel surgeries and anticoagulation.
+- Epidural hematomas should be suspected in patients with new neurological symptoms following spine surgery and procedures involving a spinal dural puncture, especially if the patient was anticoagulated or has blood dyscrasias.

 Patho-anatomy/physiology

-- Vascular supply to the spinal cord is supplied by radicular spinal arteries originating from the aorta and vertebral arteries one anterior spinal artery (ASA), and 2 posterior spinal arteries (PSAs).
+- Vascular supply to the spinal cord is supplied by radicular spinal arteries originating from the aorta and vertebral arteries, one anterior spinal artery (ASA), and two posterior spinal arteries (PSAs).

 - The ASA supplies the anterior two-thirds of the spinal cord, while the 2 PSAs supply the posterior cord.